 ▼ To Override Kiosk Mode Policy Using the CLI

-• Use the utkioskoverride command to override Kiosk Mode policy for a user's smart card token or for a DTU's pseudo-token.
+Use the utkioskoverride command to override Kiosk Mode policy or assign a non-default kiosk session for a user's smart card token or for a DTU's pseudo-token.
+Several usage examples are listed below.